iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 (required).
 A single specified revision results in comparing the workspace and that version.

+> Note that unlike `dvc diff`, this command doesn't always need DVC files to
+> find metrics files (see `--targets` option).
+For that reason, it doesn't
+> require an existing DVC project to run in.
+It can work in any Git repo.

 Another way to display metrics is the `dvc metrics show` command, which just lists all the current metrics, without comparisons.